Skip to Content

 Wooden Toys For Kids Ages 18-months and up

 A stacker set is one of those classic toys that has become one of my go to Christmas gifts.
 I always buy the plastic version because until I put this round up together, I had no idea there was a wooden version.
-So from now on, this Melissa & Doug Rainbow Stacker will be my go-to gift.
+So from now on, this Fisher Price Wooden Ring Stacker will be my go-to gift.

-This stacker has seven rings and then a ball to go on top.
-That’s my favorite part.
-The round ball covers the top of the wooden dowel in the center of the toy, so at long as this is put away properly, you don’t have to worry about someone banging into an exposed stick.
+This stacker has 10 rings in rainbow colors.
+The dowel in the center of the toy is curved, so even is this is not put away properly, you don’t have to worry about someone banging into a sharp, exposed stick.

-We have a wooden car toy later down the list for older kids, but this EverEarth Jr. Ramp Racer was designed for kids ages 18-months and older.
-The four wooden cars glide down the brightly colored track with a tiny push, making it really easy for young kids to play with.
+This Wooden Race Track Play Set is perfect for kids ages 18-months and older.
+There cars, painted to look lie bananas, glide down the brightly colored tracks with a tiny push, making it really easy for young kids to play with.

 Wooden Toys For Kids Ages 2 to 4